FALL ONLINE ONLY "A Molecular Toolbox for Research and Medicine" (9th-12th)

-The “A Molecular Toolbox for Research and Medicine” weeklong on-line course is designed for high school students to learn different techniques applied in scientific research and the medical arena.
+The “A Molecular Toolbox for Research and Medicine” is a part asynchronous (quantity 1 - 5 hour), and part synchronous (quantity 2 - 5 hour, Saturday) course.
+It is designed for high school students to learn different techniques applied in scientific research and the medical arena.
 Surgeons, physicians, and researchers all work in concert to cure human suffering.
 While researchers design new medical devices and medicines, the physicians and surgeons use them on their patients.
 Many physicians and surgeons actually work with the researchers on these designs.
 They use many special techniques to test and come up with these novel designs.
-I am sharing with you, many of these special techniques, so that you will have your own “molecular toolbox” with in which to draw from, for your scientific research proposal project.
+I am sharing with you some of these special techniques, so that you will have your own “molecular toolbox” in which to draw from, for your scientific research proposal project.

-During this weeklong program, students will explore different contemporary molecular techniques, experience reading current technical journals and design a novel research proposal using these techniques.
+During this, part asynchronous (quantity 1 - 5 hour), and part synchronous (quantity 2 - 5 hour Saturdays) course, students will explore different contemporary molecular techniques, experience reading current technical journals and design a novel research proposal using these techniques.

 Size exclusion column chromatography

-This course is offered in Session Five (July 6-10).
+This course is offered in Fall Session B (Nov 7 and Nov 14).

 Course Leader: Donna Weinbrenner, Ph.D.